Herbacha/avromark/readme.md

 Avromark is a command-line tool that renders an avro schema into a nice-to-read Markdown table, ideal to use for documentation.

+## State
+This project is under construction, the main features are missing.

 ## Installation

 Get the compiled program from the releases page, and copy it locally.